rogeriopradoj/awesome-static-site-generator/README.md

   <img src="https://cdn.rawgit.com/sindresorhus/awesome/master/media/logo.svg" alt="Awesome" width="70px">
 </a>

+If you'd like to contribute, see [Contribution Guidelines](CONTRIBUTING.md).

 ---

-Regardless of static sites are only HTML and assets, generators are built on top of some programming language.

-Let's try to keep this page organized in sections according to the language generator was made with.
+Let's try to keep this page organized in sections according to the language generator was made with (regardless of static sites are only HTML and assets, generators are built on top of some programming language, right? :bowtie:)

 - [Go](#go)
 - [JavaScript](#javascript)